By Marika Sboros

 ” An outline of the scientific evidence for my position is presented in about 20 000 words in our book Real Meal Revolution.

 “That work includes references to the most important scientific works (of an abundant literature) supporting my interpretation.
-For the Faculty of Health Sciences of the University of Cape Town consistently to deny that peer-reviewed evidence is a classic example of cognitive dissonance.”
+For the UCT Faculty of Health Sciences consistently to deny that peer-reviewed evidence is a classic example of cognitive dissonance.”

 - Follow me on Twitter @MarikaSboros